The Web address of this article is

 This seventh

-self-study guide uses Lessons 1-6 to help adults (a) create and
+self-improvement lesson uses Lessons 1-6 to help adults (a) create and

-maintain a high-nurturance stepfamily, (b) break the [wounds +
+maintain a high-nurturance stepfamily, (b) break the

-this complex subject into four se-quential modules:.
+lesson breaks this complex subject into four sequential

 Essential courtship tasks,